-If you own makeup brushes and use them, there’s a high likelihood that you are in fact, disgusting.
-Studies have shown that makeup brushes aren’t just painting foundation onto your face — they’re smearing big, fat bacteria loads all over it, too!
+If you own makeup brushes and use them, there’s a high likelihood that they are, in fact, disgusting.
+Studies have shown that makeup brushes aren’t just painting foundation onto your face — they’re smearing big, fat bacteria loads all over it too.
 The easiest way to protect your skin from breakout-inducing bacteria is to simply … clean your makeup brushes.
 Sadly, that’s extremely chore-adjacent, so you must let the paranoia of possible salmonella skin propel you forward.
 Below, advice on how to do it.

 How often should I clean my makeup brushes?

 Cleaning makeup brushes is not unlike another often annoying act: washing your hair.
 Everyone agrees you should do it, but how often you do it and how you do it ultimately depend on your germophobe level and definition of “cleaning.”
 If you simply want your brushes to stop being dirty — as opposed to wanting to wash them — you can just spritz them with a rinse-free brush cleaner and go live your life.
 To extend the hair-washing metaphor, it’s sort of like using dry shampoo.